PrefectHQ/prefect/docs/orchestration/concepts/cloud_hooks.md

 # Cloud Hooks <Badge text="Cloud"/>

-Cloud Hooks allow you to send notifications to certain endpoints, such as Slack, Twilio, Pager Duty and email, when your flow enters a given state.
+Cloud Hooks allow you to send notifications to certain endpoints when your flow enters a given state.
 For example, you can send a Slack message to your team when a production-critical flow has failed, along with the reason for the failure, so you can respond immediately.
+Current Cloud Hook endpoints are Slack, Twilio, Pager Duty and email.

 You can set up and edit your Cloud Hooks using the [API](/orchestration/concepts/api.html) or the Flow Settings page in the UI.